tgc-bot/FourAcesContracts/Staff.md

 ## Terms of Staff

-1. All Staff members must first read through, understand and sign this contract.
+1. All Staff members MUST first read through, understand and sign this contract.

-2. All staff members must also follow the Terms of Membership
+2. All staff members MUST also follow the Terms of Membership

 3. On signing this contract, the signee acknowledges they will follow: